 Formerly the Tea Rose Inn, this victorian was built in 1909 by Justus Bissing Jr. a prominent builder and entrepreneur in the small town of Hays, KS.
 He lived in the home briefly before selling to the Basgall family.
 The Basgall family lived in this beautiful home for over 80 years.
 Each room is named after a historical event or person related to this amazing late Victorian home.
 In the late 1990's the home was then converted into a formal Bed and Breakfast called the Tea Rose Inn.
 After closing, the home passed several hands before being purchased by Kris and Larissa.

-Our goal at 117 is to make our guest spaces, charming, comfortable and relaxing.
+Our goal at 117 is to provide our guests with an elegant, relaxing experience.
 Our Inn is non-traditional, in that all food and drink items are provided in your suite.
-We provide a light breakfast of homemade granola and yogurt.
-We also love history, so each room is supplied with a history binder corresponding with the name of your suite, and other area historical books.
+We provide a light continental breakfast of homemade granola and yogurt.
+We also provide hard boiled eggs fresh from our farm!
+Our chickens are free range and forage for most of their food, making our eggs high quality.
+We also have a no frills self check in system for efficiency and guest privacy.
+We love history, so each room is supplied with a history binder corresponding with the name of your suite, and other area historical books.
 Each room will also have various antiques, some given to us from the Basgall family, and repurposed items.
 If there is anything you need during your stay, just ask :)

 Your hosts, Kris and Larissa Munsch, have brought this late Victorian back to its former glory.
 They also perform home inspections, have a basement repair business, and have a business called Oldhouselove Restorations that focuses on period inspired rehabilitation of homes.
 Kris also teaches at the local University.
 They also have a small farm located on the edge of town where they take in rescue animals.
 Kris and Larissa do live at the Inn, but are often times working at their multiple jobs or at their farm.
 However, their guests are very important to them.
 Never hesitate to contact them with questions or concerns.